M7 motorway (Ireland): History

+The Kildare bypass, which was completed in 2003, overcame noteworthy environmental and engineering challenges.
+To allow the bypass to cut through 3.5 km of a major aquifer, an impermeable layer made up of a Bituminous geomembrane and compacted clay was installed underneath the road.
+This layer created a tanked system in which the road level is below the groundwater level, thereby minimizing the impact to the environmentally sensitive Pollardstown Fen.

 Until summer 2006, junction numbers started at seven, although only the first five junctions were numbered.
 This junction numbering scheme was devised when it was believed that a motorway would be built from Naas to the yet-to-be-constructed junction 8 on the M50.
 While a motorway reservation still exists, it is now unlikely to be built, having been superseded by the widening of the N7 between Newlands Cross and Naas to three lanes and the grade separation of this section.
 The junction numbers were renumbered to fit into this scheme in July–August 2006.

 The construction of the Nenagh to Limerick section was slow and difficult.
 Work on this section began on 7 December 2006 and was initially due to be completed in May 2009.
 The total length of the scheme is 38 km, of which 10 km was the upgrading of the single carriageway Nenagh bypass.
 The road opened in three stages.
 The Nenagh bypass re-opened to motorway standard on 17 December 2009 and the Nenagh to Birdhill section opened on 1 April 2010.
 Problems were encountered while constructing the road over two sections of deep bog at Annaholty and Drominboy near Birdhill and this delayed the opening of the Birdhill to Limerick section by over a year.
 Parts of the road collapsed over the two bogs and the sections were rebuilt and opened on 28 September 2010.
 This scheme was originally to be built as a high-quality dual carriageway (HQDC), but it was re-designated motorway by Statutory Instrument on 17 July 2008.

 In June 2007, construction commenced on a 28 km section of the M7 motorway between Portlaoise and Castletown, which opened on 28 May 2010 and is subject to a toll north of the M7-M8 interchange.
 This M7 scheme runs between junctions 18 and 21 on the N7-M7 corridor and bypasses Borris-in-Ossory and Mountrath.
 This section includes a tie-in to the new 143 km M8.